kalliste/projectnotes/programmingenvironment/dialogwithjayhova.md

 >
 > A big improvement should come with just engineering language models with bigger token limits.
 Not saying that is easy but it is being actively worked on by people with a lot more money than we have.
 >
-> The stuff I am focused on is constraining and designing the the layer right below the meta-code.
+> The stuff I am focused on is constraining and designing the layer right below the meta-code.
 None of this is going to go particularly well if at that layer we have this huge anything-goes design space using an existing popular programming language and whatever random code libraries we pick as we go.
 Instead we have a language specifically designed for this system and a specific set of libraries, and a specific application template that we start with as scaffolding.
 We may extend the language and we may add libraries, but we need to be starting with an overall coherent plan concerning how things are organized and the main basic building blocks we are using.

+### JHVH-4x4

+> I foresee moving away from structure oriented programing to results oriented programming.
+>
+> The language (whatever form it may take) should define success and or failure. e.g. Draw a ball that is not blue.
+As long as an image of a ball is drawn (and the ball is not blue) the conditions for success have been met.
+As long as you can describe all the conditions defining success/failure your language is fine.
+>
+> I imagine there will be a very rapid evolution of language and visual tools to do this.
+Certainly this will favor the guy who finds the best most succinct way to create this.
+>
+> There is a thing, salt is not a problem unless it is a problem.
+If you are cutting salt out of your diet and you do not have elevated sodium levels you are in a struggle with not benefit.
+Likewise if you tell your machine to write a hello world program, there thousands of way to do it.
+The structure of the hello world program is irrelevant unless that particular structure is a problem.
+Again, constraints are the important part.
+Create a hello world program that is as small as possible;  create a hello world program that is as fast as possible, etc.

+### Upgrade

+> "As long as you can describe all the conditions defining success/failure your language is fine."
+>
+> Putting together a complete list that fully defines the behavior we want is at least 10x more work, if not impossible.
+See: "formal verification" and "halting problem"
+>
+> But in the right system, probably we can get pretty far by amassing a pile of sentences describing what we want and what we don't want
+>
+> Also, in the right system we may be able to crowd-source the work a lot more instead of assigning big components to specific people